 • Loose bone and/or cartilage, mostly in the knee, shoulder, elbow, ankle, wrist, or hip

 Corrective surgery or a biopsy may be carried out using arthroscopy.
 For example, torn ligaments may be repaired or reconstructed.
-Arthroscopic surgery may remove the need for an open surgical procedure.
+Arthroscopic surgery may remove the need for open surgery.

 There may be other reasons for your doctor to recommend an arthroscopy.

 What are the risks of arthroscopy?

 As with any surgical procedure, complications can occur.
 Some possible complications can include the following:

 • Blood clots in the legs or lungs

 There may be other talk about any concerns with your doctor before the procedure.